sez11a/liferay-docs/develop/tutorials/articles/310-troubleshooting/05-connecting-to-data-sources-using-jndi.markdown

 ## Using JNDI to Connect to a Data Source [](id=using-jndi-to-connect-to-a-data-source)

-You can use @product@'s JNDI data source from inside modules or traditional plugins.
-The following example code demonstrates this.
+You can use an external JNDI data source from inside modules or traditional plugins.
+The following code demonstrates this.

     Thread thread = Thread.currentThread();